 What does this mean?

-Physicians practising in a jurisdiction in which apology legislation has been enacted, have statutory protection that any apology they make to a patient cannot be used against them in subsequent court proceedings as evidence to establish fault or liability.
+Physicians practising in jurisdictions in which apology legislation has been enacted have statutory protection that any apology they make to a patient cannot be used against them in subsequent court proceedings as evidence to establish fault or liability.
 The CMPA believes similar protection would extend to the use of apologies before a College or any other tribunal.

-Physicians practising in a jurisdiction in which apology legislation is not in place, should be aware that the fact that an apology was made and any admission of fault that might have been made during an apology could be admissible in legal or College proceedings related to the adverse event.
+Physicians practising in Yukon, where apology legislation is not in place, should be aware that the fact that an apology was made and any admission of fault that might have been made during an apology could be admissible in legal or College proceedings related to the harmful patient safety incident.

 The CMPA believes expressions of regret ("I'm sorry this has happened") will be appreciated by all patients.
-An apology may sometimes include an acknowledgement of responsibility if such responsibility has been determined.
-At the post-analysis disclosure stage, after the analysis of the adverse event is complete and it is clear that a healthcare provider or healthcare organization is responsible for, or has contributed to, the harm from an adverse event, it is appropriate to acknowledge that responsibility and to apologize.
-Physicians are not responsible to apologize on behalf of another healthcare provider or an organization.
+An apology may sometimes include an acknowledgement of responsibility if such responsibility has been determined after careful analysis of the harmful patient safety incident and where it is clear that a healthcare provider or healthcare organization is responsible for, or has contributed to, the harm.
+Physicians are not responsible for apologizing on behalf of another healthcare provider or an organization.
 Where a hospital or institution is responsible in part or fully for what has happened, the leadership/administration should decide on the appropriate action to take on behalf of the organization.

 Given the complexities associated with apologies, members are encouraged to contact the CMPA for advice prior to making an apology to a patient that includes an acknowledgement of responsibility.